townofdon/javascript-primer/course-material/10-functions.md

   console.log("YOU SHALL NOT PASS!");
 }

-// ES6 anonymous arrow function assigned to a variable const scoldPippen = () => {
+// ES6 anonymous arrow function expression assigned to a variable const scoldPippen = () => {
   console.log("Fool of a Took!");
 };